7 Questions answered: The Partner of a New Zealander work visa holder

 1. How do I know if this is the right visa to apply for?

 To make an application as the partner of a New Zealand work visa holder, you must ask yourself these questions:

 - Is your partner making an application for a New Zealand work visa?

 - Or does your partner already have a work visa for New Zealand?

 - Would you like to join your partner in New Zealand?

 Were your answers ‘yes’?
-Then this is the correct visa for you, as it allows you to join your partner in New Zealand when they go there to live and work.
+Then this is the correct application for you, as you’ll be able to join your partner in New Zealand when they go there to live and work.

 2. How does INZ qualify a ‘partner’?